 Withdrawal from NYSS:

 Students who, for any reason, find it impossible to complete the course for which they are registered should inform Student Services in writing that they wish to withdraw.
-Students who wish to withdraw from a class and receive a tuition refund or credit from the School must submit a written and dated letter and must complete an official Complete Withdrawal Form to the Director of Student Services within a timely fashion.
+Students who wish to withdraw from a class and receive a tuition refund or credit from the School must submit a written and dated letter and must complete an official Complete Withdrawal Form to the Student Services Coordinator within a timely fashion.

 Failure to complete the course does not constitute official withdrawal, nor does notification to the instructor or monitor.
 Lack of attendance does not entitle a student to a refund.
 The New York Studio School cannot be responsible for providing make-ups or issuing refunds for programs missed as a result of illness, emergencies, or other events beyond our control.
 Withdrawals do not necessarily entitle the student to a refund of tuition paid, or the cancellation of tuition still due.